LuisAguilarPena/awesome-newsletter/README.md

 Project is expected to be run locally in order to have everything working as expected.
 There is no plan to deploy it to a production environment.

 For this project, **Vite** was used to set up our project, as it is one of the most popular and liked build tools according to [The State of JS 2022](https://2022.stateofjs.com/).
 Vite also makes it easy to set up a modern fullstack project, while still making it possible to extend the configuration later, if needed.
+It consists of two major parts:

+- A dev server that provides rich feature enhancements over native ES modules, e.g. Hot Module Replacement (HMR).
+- A build command that bundles your code with Rollup, pre-configured to output highly optimized static assets for production.

 Multer is a body parsing middleware that handles content type multipart/form-data.
 That means it parses the raw http request data which are primarily used for file upload, and makes it more accessible (storing on disk / in memory /...) for further processing.
 Without multer, you would have to parse the raw data yourself if you want to access the file.